Editorial

 Where Locals Actually Drink in Paris

-Tourists drink at Café de Flore.
+Tourists drink at Cafe de Flore.
 Parisians drink around the corner.
-The distinction is geographical, economic, and social — and it matters enormously if you want to understand how this city actually operates after dark.
-We've identified the bars where locals — residents, not expats, not tourists — consistently return.
-Most of them are in the 10th, 11th, and 20th arrondissements.
-Almost none of them are in Saint-Germain.
+The distinction is geographical, economic, and social, and it matters if you want to understand how this city operates after dark.
+We tracked the bars where locals return, meaning residents rather than expats or tourists.
+Most sit in the 10th, 11th, and 20th arrondissements.
+Almost none sit in Saint-Germain.

 Where Locals Actually Drink in Paris: The Canal Saint-Martin Circuit